LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The in-game help is automatically generated based on a game's keybinding content definitions and on overrides in the player's config file.
 The remaining in-game help screens, not shown here, list all game commands grouped by categories in detail.
-A text snapshot of the complete in-game help is in [InGameHelp.txt](InGameHelp.txt).

 Walk throughout a level with mouse or numeric keypad (right diagram below) or the Vi editor keys (middle) or the left-hand movement keys (left).
 Run until